There are two distinct types of applications used for authorizing access to a data source;

 Expanded access (i.e., access to more API endpoints)

-Openbridge invests significant time and energy in working through official developer programs established by Amazon, Facebook, Google, Stripe, and many others.
-Companies require developers that participate in programs to undertake rigorous audits, reviews, and compliance monitoring to be approved as a user of their systems.
+Openbridge invests significant time and energy in working through official developer programs established by Amazon, Facebook, Google, Stripe, etc. Companies require developers that participate in programs to undertake rigorous audits, reviews, and compliance monitoring to be approved as a user of their systems.

 Customer Apps (Bring Your Own App)